Naan Oru Malaysian: Production

 Suhan "Pansha" Panchacharam, who starred in the Tamil television series Adutha Veedu made his directorial debut with this film.
 The film was shot on 35 mm movie film.

 Themes and influences

 The scene where the heroine proves her virginity by walking in fire similar to Sita in Ramayana was viewed critically by females.

 Box office

 The film ran for a week and collected RM 150,000.
 The film ran full house at Federal Cinema in Kuala Lumpur.
-The political tension between two rival political parties negatibvely impacted collections.
-Later Tamil films such as Chemman Sallai, Andaal and Uyir were better received than this film.
+The political tension between two rival political parties negatively impacted collections.
+Later Tamil films such as Chemman Chaalai, Andaal and Uyir were better received than this film.